Ajay-rai/used_car_price_predictor/README.md

 ## Conclusion and Future Recommendation
 * Average price of used cars listed in cargurus.com is ~$20K in California and NewYork.
-* Major factors that affect the pric of used cars is in following order: mileage > built year > gas mileage > features > color > engine > drivetrain
+* Major factors that affect the price of used cars is in following order: mileage > built year > gas mileage > features > color > engine > drivetrain
 * Pipeline can be implemented for data cleaning, EDA and model building to streamline the process.
 * Accuracy of model can be improved by selecting better features, variable transformation(skewed to normal distribution), and removal of more outliers.
 * NLP can be used to get insight from descriptions.